kiman3/Index/README.md

 # Index
 - Index of projects, 2011–today.
-- Index of texts, currently in progress.
+- ~~Index of texts, currently in progress.~

+Note to self: Remember to keep separate backup of project images